KSP-CKAN/CKAN/Spec.md

 - download_size
 - resources/repository

-Optionally, one asset filter directives *may* be provided:
+Optionally, one asset filter directive *may* be provided:

 - `filter_regexp` : A string which is treated as
   case-sensitive C# regular expressions which are matched against the